thomasballinger/jsrisk/readme.md

 Todo:

+* learn some mongodb and get it storing data
+* basic REST requests in node - update and retrieve
 * Set up authentication for node server and REST requests
   * may want something like everyauth, have to talk to node for every auth
+* implement rest of REST queries
 * Learn how to hook up node.js, mongrel2 and brubeck
 * Learn some brubeck, do views there